bantucaravan/Insight-Data-Engineering-Challenge/README.md

 1. there are no \n's within data cells in this data
 2. the test data will have same number, names, and order of columns
 3. there is a header row
-4. the script is run from with the current directory set to the root of chalenge directory structure
+4. the script is run from with the current directory set to the root of challenge directory structure
 5. any data cells containing commas are quoted using the quote char ""